daily grind

 - to divide something into two equal parts

-We divided the money that we won fifty-fifty.do a double take
+We divided the money fifty-fifty.

 - to look again in surprise at someone or something

-The girl did a double take when she saw her old boyfriend with another woman.do a job on (someone or something)
+The girl did a double take when she saw her old boyfriend with another girl.

 - to harm or damage someone or something